 Whether the blank is flat or a preformed metal sheet, it’s important to understand the differences between conventional metal spinning and shear forming.
 Metal spinning involves the use of a mandrel and hand or CNC lathe to shape a workpiece, while shear forming involves the use of two rotating disks that shear the workpiece into a specific shape—without the use of a mandrel.

-Shear forming requires more precise machining and tooling structures than conventional metal spinning means more friction on the workpiece and mandrel.
-So, adequate cooling is always necessary to mitigate the heat that it generates.
+Shear forming requires more precise machining and tooling structures than conventional metal spinning, and it generates more heat during the process, requiring cooling to be implemented.
 Be sure to ask your machining team which coolants are best for the metals and processes you’re using.

 Because this machining technique is primarily used to fabricate hemispheres, parabolas, venturis, cylinders, and cones, it’s generally reserved for expert CNC machinists, skilled artisans, and experienced hobbyists with proper training and equipment who know how to manipulate metals according to their innate properties.
 In turn, a unique design emerges despite the obvious benefits and drawbacks of the process.

 Not only is metal spinning an ideal machining method for prototype design and innovative product development, but it also involves the following advantages and disadvantages: